 The 2nd DOVE of Christmas

 Sometimes we think this takes money.
 That we have to be able to travel to distant places.
-Not true, though, for me, that’s one of my favorite ways to gain new and to build upon past experiences.
+Not true, though, for me, that’s one of my favorite ways to gain new experiences and to build upon the past.
 Discovery often comes from merely doing something different or something familiar differently.
 Discovery means having a mindset open to its potential… knowing that there are opportunities for it, to a greater or lesser degree, each day.
 And when the chance is there to take it.
 Even in little amounts, we can learn and benefit from it.
 I believe when you live with a purpose that there’s something to discover every day.

 The 3rd DOVE of Christmas